-Grove City’s Beggar’s Night will be held from 6-8 p.m. on Monday, Oct.
-31. The Grove City Division of Police would like to remind residents of a few simple safety tips to ensure a safe and happy Halloween.
+Grove City’s Beggar’s Night will be held 6-8 p.m., Thursday, Oct.
+31. The Grove City Division of Police reminds residents of a few simple safety tips.

-Drivers are encouraged to practice additional caution because of high pedestrian traffic that evening.
-Children are impulsive and may not always remember to be safe pedestrians.
+Drivers are encouraged to practice additional caution because of high pedestrian traffic.
+Children are impulsive and may not always remember to be safe.

-- Wear a costume that is easy to walk and be seen in.
+- Choose a costume that is easy to walk and be seen in.
 It is best to wear a non-flammable material.

 - Use reflective tape on costumes and carry a flashlight at all times.